 For purposes of measuring the net pension liability and deferred outflows or inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the City's California Public Employees' Retirement System (CalPERS) plans (Plan's) and additions to or deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by CalPERS.
 For this purpose, benefit payments, including refunds of employee contributions, are recognized when due and payable by the benefit terms.
 Investments are reported at fair value.
 All pensions are liquidated out of each respective funds that the payroll time was allocated to during that payroll period.
+Pension liabilities are liquidated from the related employees' home programs, with the majority funded out of the General Fund and the Electric Fund.
 See Note 8 for more information.